 Transit: Familiarize yourself with the Tube.
 If you have purchased an Oyster Card in advance, top it off with enough of a balance to last you a week so that you avoid rush hour queues at the stations.
 As noted above, cabs are very expensive and should be used sparingly, if at all.

-Phones: Even if your phone is unlocked, a North American cell phone might not work in the UK.
-The only way to check is to buy a UK SIM card and swap it out.
+Phones: These days, most cell phones are unlocked, and many offer international plans.
+Call your provider to determine which data plan is best for you.
+You can also buy a UK SIM card and swap it out.
 If you are in London for more than a few days, you may find it more cost-effective to buy a basic disposable cell phone.
 Carphone Warehouse has a wide range of carriers (including pay-as-you go SIM cards) and a number of locations around the city.
 Some plans will let you call back to the US and Canada for a few pence a minute at certain times a day.
 Consider what you need in terms of minutes and data.
 You can buy smart phones, but I usually just purchase a plan for calls and texting.